usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 **Size of primvar array**

-number of vertices on the mesh, which is the same as the length of **points** array
+The number of vertices on the mesh, which is the same as the length of **points** array.

 **Notes**